-4. USE/SIZE OF SLIP AND VESSEL.
-Unless, approved by Licensor in writing, Licensee will use the Slip solely for mooring one (1) sport or pleasure vessel having a length and width which is appropriate, in Licensor’s sole judgment, for the dimensions of the Slip.
+USE SLIP AND TYPE OF VESSEL.
+The license granted hereunder is limited to the use of the Slip solely for mooring one (1) recreational vessel having a length and width which is appropriate, in Licensor’s sole judgment, for the dimensions of the Slip.
+Licensee shall not permit any vessel in the Slip to be used for commercial purposes nor shall the Slip itself be used for commercial purposes.
+For purposes of this License: (a) “vessel” means and includes every description of watercraft, barge, or airboat, used or capable of being used as a means of transportation on water including, but not limited to, motorized boats, row boats, kayaks, jet skis, paddle boards, etc.; (b) “recreational” means personal use for pleasure or sport; and (c) “commercial" means any use or activity involving, directly or indirectly, an exchange of goods or services for money or other consideration, whether or not conducted primarily for profit.
+Notwithstanding the forgoing, commercial use does not include the rental of the Slip to a third party for the mooring of a recreational vessel when such rental is not attendant to a commercial enterprise as described in Paragraph below.
+The forgoing use provisions may only be amended in a writing signed by the Licensor’s President after having been duly authorized by Licensor’s Board of Directors.

+SIZE & DESIGN OF SLIP.
 The average dimensions of each class of “A”, “B”, “C” and “D” mooring slips are shown on Exhibit “A” hereto.
 Licensor hereby notifies Licensee, and Licensee acknowledges, that the mooring slips may vary considerably in size and the dimensions shown on Exhibit “A” are approximations only.
 Licensee acknowledges that Licensee has made a personal inspection of the Slip and it is of sufficient size for Licensee’s purposes, and Licensor shall have no liability to Licensee if the Slip’s dimensions differ from the dimensions shown on Exhibit “A”.
 If Licensee moors a vessel which, in Licensor’s sole judgment, is too large for the Slip, Licensee shall have five (5) business days after written notice from Licensor to remove said vessel or Licensee shall be in default hereunder.
-Licensee shall not permit any vessel in the Slip to be used for any commercial purpose.
+Licensee acknowledges and agrees that no vessel shall be placed within the Slip unless and until a slip layout (“Slip Layout”) has been submitted to and approved in writing by Licensor in its sole discretion and any improvements shown thereon have been completed in accord with the approved Slip Layout and all required permits and approvals of all governmental authorities.
+The Slip Layout shall show the location and orientation of all lifts, floating docks, vessels, etc. and include such other information in narrative or schematic form as Licensor may require.
+Licensee shall utilize the Slip only in strict accord with the approve Slip Layout.
+Licensee shall be responsible for removing any improvement or other change to the Slip Layout not approved by Licensor in accordance with this Paragraph 5.

-5. SUBORDINATION.
+SUBORDINATION.
 This Agreement is subordinate, and subject to, the terms and conditions of the State Lease and all governmental acts and regulations now or hereafter promulgated including, but not limited to, Florida Administrative Code Section 18-21.001.